How I set up a Caridina Shrimp Tank using Akadama

 Adding dry akadama to the tank

 It should be 1.5”-2” deep at 1 liter per 3 gallons of tank volume.
-Add sponge filters to the tankOpens in a new tab., suction to back of the tank and connect air line to sponge and pump.
+Add sponge filters to the tank, suction to back of the tank and connect air line to sponge and pump.
 You can add a check valve if you want.
 Toss sponges themselves into the tank (filter is now suctioned to the back of the tank without sponges on the risers).

 Bacteria